josh-onetime/NLP-/README.md

 <b>Model Evaluation</b>: Evaluated performance of model using appropriate metrics like accuracy, precision, recall, and F1 score.

-<b>Hyperparameter Tuning</b>: Tune the hyperparameters of your model to improve its performance. (not yet complete)
+<b>Hyperparameter Tuning</b>: Tune the hyperparameters of model to improve its performance. (not yet complete)

-<b>Model Interpretation</b>: Try to understand why your model is making certain predictions.
-You can use techniques like SHAP or LIME for model interpretation.
+<b>Model Interpretation</b>: Use techniques like SHAP or LIME for model interpretation. (not yet complete)